January 2015 Île-de-France attacks: Charlie Hebdo shooting

-The first and deadliest of the attacks occurred at 11:30 CET on January 7, 2015, at the offices of Charlie Hebdo.
+The first and deadliest of the attacks occurred at 11:30 CET on 7 January 2015, at the offices of Charlie Hebdo.
 The Charlie Hebdo magazine began publishing in 1970 with the goal of satirizing religion, politics, and other topics.
-In 2006, Charlie Hebdo reprinted controversial cartoons of the Prophet Mohammed that originally appeared in the Danish newspaper Jyllands-Posten.
+In 2006, Charlie Hebdo reprinted controversial cartoons of Muhammed that originally appeared in the Danish newspaper Jyllands-Posten.
 French President Jacques Chirac criticized their decision to include the cartoons and called it "overt provocation."
-In 2011, the magazine's offices were destroyed by a gasoline bomb after it published a caricature of the Prophet Mohammed.
+In 2011, the magazine's offices were destroyed by a gasoline bomb after it published a caricature of Muhammed.
 Two gunmen, later identified as Chérif and Saïd Kouachi, entered the building and fatally shot eight employees, two police officers, and two others, and injured eleven other people.
 The perpetrators fled the scene following the shooting.
 Despite police responding to the situation and arriving on scene as the gunmen were leaving, the two gunmen were able to escape by car.
 The gunmen's getaway car was found abandoned - after crashing into another vehicle about 2 miles north of where the shootings occurred.
 Investigators found Molotov cocktails and jihadist flags in the car.
 The primary motive behind the shooting is said to be the Charlie Hebdo cartoons making fun of numerous Islamic leaders.
 The shooting received widespread condemnation internationally and a National Day of Mourning was held in France on 8 January.

 Fontenay-aux-Roses and Montrouge shootings

-A few hours after the Charlie Hebdo attack, a 32-year-old man who was out jogging in Fontenay-aux-Roses was shot and wounded.
+A few hours after the Charlie Hebdo attack on 7 January, a 32-year-old man who was out jogging in Fontenay-aux-Roses was shot and wounded.
 The man suffered injuries to his arm and back and as of 11 January was in critical condition.
-Shell casings found at the scene were later linked to the weapon carried by Amedy Coulibaly at the Hypercacher Kosher Supermarket hostage crisis on January 9.
-However, the jogger refuted Coulibaly’s involvement and recognized Amar Ramdani, a friend of Coulibaly, as the gunman.
+Shell casings found at the scene were later linked to the weapon carried by Amedy Coulibaly at the Hypercacher Kosher Supermarket hostage crisis on 9 January.
+However, the jogger refuted Coulibaly's involvement and recognized Amar Ramdani, a friend of Coulibaly, as the gunman.

 On 8 January, Coulibaly shot and killed municipal police officer Clarissa Jean-Philippe at the junction of Avenue Pierre Brossolette and Avenue de la Paix in Montrouge (a suburb of Paris), and critically wounded a street sweeper.

 As police continued their search for Charlie Hebdo suspects, they initially dismissed the idea that there could be a link between this shooting and the Charlie Hebdo killings, but later confirmed they were in fact connected.

 Coulibaly reportedly was heard to declare allegiance to ISIS, a Salafist terrorist organization at war in the Middle East.
 ISIS, through its media outlet al-Hayat Media Center claimed responsibility for Coulibaly in a jihad nasheed video named "Ma vengeance" celebrating the posterior November 2015 attacks.